trinodb/trino/presto-docs/src/main/sphinx/sql/revoke.rst

 For ``REVOKE`` statement to succeed, the user executing it should possess the specified privileges as well as the ``GRANT OPTION`` for those privileges.

+Revoke on a table revokes the specified privilege on all columns of the table.

+Revoke on a schema revokes the specified privilege on all columns of all tables of the schema.

 Examples
 --------